The Psygaia Framework

 This is where the limits of the molecule become clear, and where the real work begins.

 Psychedelic experiences can attune cognition toward ecological and relational dimensions of life.
 They can render interdependence vivid, loosen entrenched narratives, and open imaginative space for different ways of being in the world.
-But sustained ecological attunement depends on social and cultural conditions that enable reciprocal relations with the more-than-human world: communities that hold these insights, practices that deepen them, and collective commitments to the ecological and political transformations that individual perception alone cannot accomplish.
+But sustained relational attunement depends on social and cultural conditions that enable reciprocal relations with the more-than-human world: communities that hold these insights, practices that deepen them, and collective commitments to the ecological and political transformations that individual perception alone cannot accomplish.

 The challenge that follows is therefore not personal.
 It is collective, multigenerational, and relational — a civilizational project of the kind that has no clean endpoint.
 Psychedelics are not its solution.
 They may, under the right conditions, be one of its catalysts: helping cultivate the relational sensibilities, the felt belonging, and the moral imagination that such a project requires.

-That is the work Psygaia exists to support.
 If you are interested in contributing — through research, dialogue, community, or participation — we invite you to get in touch or join us in Psygaia's Circle.

 Conclusion